"

 Extraneous Cognitive Load

 Extraneous load is information that is “presumably irrelevant to schema acquisition” because they are not critical to new schema construction (Sweller, 1988, p.
 282).
 Another way to say this is that extraneous load is the extra information that is not directly connected to the learning task.
 This can be additional sensory information, distracting material, or sounds.
 When part of the total cognitive load is used up by extraneous load the learning is less than optimal.
-Extraneous load should be managed by trying to reduce as much distracting or non-essential information in the learning process as possible.
+Extraneous load should be managed by trying to reduce as much non-essential information in the learning process as possible.

 Intrinsic Cognitive Load

-Intrinsic cognitive load refers to the required cognitive resources it takes to complete a learning task.
+Intrinsic load refers to the required cognitive resources it takes to complete a learning task.
 Intrinsic learning tasks vary in complexity and interactivity with other elements within the learning environment.
 As such, understanding the complexity of the task and the learner will help determine how many cognitive resources will be used in any learning task.
 Intrinsic load should be managed by trying to simplify complex material to create more capacity for germane load.

 Germane Cognitive Load